Digital Marketing Survival Guide for Local Businesses

 Why you?
 What makes you better than your competitors?
 Figure out how best to express it – a comparison chart, a promise, a series of awards – and make it clear on your site.
 Get it right and make it impactful.
 It will be the bottom line at which customers decide which brand they will go by.

-Prominence of Contact Information
+The prominence of Contact Information

 Having your contact information clearly on every page is a great way to tell people to get in touch.
-A contact form might give the opportunity for you to filter their messages, but it adds an extra layer in between you and your customers.
+A contact form might give the opportunity you to filter their messages, but it adds an extra layer in between you and your customers.
 If you want them to contact you, make it as easy as possible for them to call or send you an email (or just visit).

 Call To Action